shmr69/AUTOMATE_ISODISTORT/README.md

 ```
  where the elements should be specified in order $P_{11}$ $P_{12}$ $P_{13}$ $P_{21}$  $P_{22}$  $P_{23}$  $P_{31}$ $P_{32}$ $P_{33}$ and separated by spaces. \
 \
+`ORIGIN_SHIFT` (**optional**, default: None, i.e. automatic origin detection): \
+Conventional real-space superlattice origin relative to the parent-lattice origin (in parent lattice units).
+The three components of the origin shift vector $\textbf{p}$ should be specified as three values sepated by spaces.
+ISODISTORT detects the origin automatically by default, but in some cases the origin choice might change if the child structure is perturbed, despite the parent structure being the same.
+This can lead to incompatible mode amplitudes between perturbed structures (in particular if polar modes are present in the child structure).
+In such cases one can specify a fixed origin using this tag suh that results for different child structures become compatible.\
+\
 `WRITE_FILE` (**optional**, *boolean*, default: False): \
 Write distortion mode output to a `.yaml` file.
 Existing files will not be overwritten, instead the new filename will be appended with a number. \
 \